 The first argument involves child functioning.
 In order to transfer physical therapy in the rehabilitation center to the daily functioning of the child, it is important to introduce therapy activities into daily practice.
 Parents can play a crucial role in this transfer.

 The second factor is the effect this has on the role of the parent.
-Parents who participate in the physical therapy for their children with disabilities are likely to develop more insight into the impairments and abilities of their children, resulting in a more realistic view of their child’s potential in terms of daily functioning.
+Parents who participate in the physical therapy for their children with disabilities are likely to develop more insight into the abilities of their children, resulting in a more realistic view of their child’s potential in terms of daily functioning.
 By participating in therapy, parents can become more adept at taking care of their child.
 Eventually, this increases parents’ confidence in their own competence and reduces parental stress.